craftcms/docs/docs/3.x/extend/asset-bundles.md

 ```

 ::: tip
-`@ns/prefix` is a placeholder for your plugin’s auto-generated [Yii alias], which will be based on your plugin’s root namespace.
+`@mynamespace` is a placeholder for your plugin’s auto-generated [Yii alias], which will be based on your plugin’s root namespace.
 It represents the path to your plugin’s `src/` directory.
 :::

 ### Registering the Asset Bundle